-Within the Plasma Material Interactions group we concentrate on three main research areas by exploiting our globally unique linear plasma devices and other in-house equipment, in combination with our modelling capabilities.
+Within the Plasma Material Interactions group we concentrate on three main research areas by exploiting our globally unique linear plasma devices and other in-house equipment.

 1. Solving plasma material interaction questions for ITER

 How much fuel will be trapped in the divertor wall over long timescales?
 Is there a synergistic effect of transient plasma loading with the steady-state plasma flux?
 What sort of shaping should be applied to the ITER monoblocks in order to avoid edge melting during transients?
 These are all questions we try to tackle.